vinceskahan/v5wiki/installer-options.md

 - no auto-install mechanism for init.d/systemd/rc.
 - no mechanism for udev scripts.<br/>
-  Not sure why we'd need this.
-- entry points are buried with other python commands. <br/>
+  For a simple out-of-the-box experience, we should install a udev file that recognizes all supported (known?) hardware, with `/dev` links and non-root permissions set so that everything just works.
-  Don't know what this means.
-Pip installs entry points in a separate `bin` subdirectory.
+- entry points.
+Pip installs entry points in a separate `bin` directory within whichever python the pip is associated.
 Modern implementations of `setuptools` can also create [shell wrappers](https://setuptools.pypa.io/en/latest/userguide/entry_point.html) around entry points.